A Long, Slow Look: Music History Edition

 Using Slow Looking Techniques to Discover Music History

-Because the summer schedule includes two group lessons each week, it’s my favorite time to take a deep dive into concepts that we don’t always have time to cover extensively in private lessons.
+Because our summer schedule includes two group lessons each week, it’s my favorite time to take a deeper dive into concepts we don’t always explore extensively in private lessons.
 This summer, we built upon slow looking strategies that students have already been using and listened to music from different historical eras to discover the broad characteristics of each one.

 A new way to think about music history

 Does memorizing dates, composers, and representative works from different eras really build functional knowledge of music history?
 That was my guiding question for the summer.
-My least favorite way to teach is by simply telling—I would much rather give my students the chance to make discoveries through carefully-designed activities that allow them to experience concepts before diving into the nitty-gritty.
+While factual knowledge certainly has its place, I’m especially interested in giving students the opportunity to discover stylistic differences through carefully designed activities that allow them to experience concepts before diving into factual details.

 Some considerations for Teaching Music History to Children